-- Academy students participate in approximately 250 artistic presentations each school year, both on campus and through tours and outreach programs throughout the region.
+- Academy students participate in approximately 300 artistic presentations each school year, both on campus and through tours and outreach programs.

-- During the 2013-2014 Academy year, one student was named as a finalist in the YoungArts awards from the National Foundation for Advancement in the Arts (NFAA).
+- During the 2014-2015 Academy year, ten students were named as a finalist in the YoungArts awards from the National Foundation for Advancement in the Arts (NFAA).

 - Creative writing majors are routinely recognized on the national level.
 Nineteen writers have been selected as Presidential Scholars in the Arts, more than any other school in the nation.
 Recent graduates have pursued writing, publishing, editing and other interests at universities and colleges including Oberlin, Emerson, Bard, Knox, Harvard, Stanford, NYU, the University of Michigan and the University of Virginia, among others.

 - Dance majors are routinely accepted to their first choice university programs.
 Recent graduates are dancing in professional ballet and modern dance companies including Miami City Ballet, Hubbard Street Dance Chicago, Lines Ballet, Paul Taylor Dance Company and on Broadway.